Akunwa/portfolio2/index.md

 ## Digital Mapping

 One of the benefits of a digital map is the ability to transform space into a database for intuitive information retrieval.
 Especially in the field of horticulture, knowing where plants are rooted or temporarily placed opens the door to questions about access, plant interaction, symbiosis.
 An a list of plants and their attributes just won't do.
-The projects below were started while earning an Associates degree in Geographical Information Systems (GIS) at Chabot College.
+The projects below were developed while earning an Associates degree in Geographical Information Systems (GIS) at Chabot College.

 ```
 Map of Nursery